 The Ingredients

-- Garlic: Boost the garlic flavor with minced garlic (1-2 cloves).
+- Garlic: Boost the garlic flavor with 1-2 minced garlic cloves.

 For the full ingredients list, measurements, complete recipe method, and nutritional information, read the recipe card below.

-How to Make Vegetable Fritters?
+How to Make Zucchini Potato Fritters

-- First, grate (using the medium holes on a cheese grater/box grater) the zucchini, potatoes (no need to peel first unless preferred), and carrot.
-Then, transfer them to a nut milk bag (or several layers of cheesecloth/ a clean kitchen towel) and squeeze to remove as much excess liquid as possible.
-Meanwhile, preheat a skillet over medium-low heat.
+- Transfer the mixture to a nut milk bag, several layers of cheesecloth, or clean kitchen towel, and squeeze out as much liquid as possible.
+Meanwhile, preheat a skillet over medium-low.

-- Oven: Bake at 400F/205C for 35-40 minutes.
-For the crispiest results, lightly spray them with a little oil and flip them halfway.
-Then enjoy!
+- Oven: Bake at 400°F/200 °C for 35-40 minutes.
+For the crispiest results, lightly spray with oil and flip halfway.

-How to Store?
+How to Store Vegetable Fritters

 Serving Recommendations